mrzepinski/DDayApp/README.md

 # After party

-After the end of a long and intencive day all interested people can participate together in celebration party.
+After the end of a long and intensive day all interested people can participate together in celebration party.
 You can choose the place and formula - if you can handle it!